fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/Hacker0x01/awesome-hacker-api-tools">-A collection of hacker tools using HackerOne's API</a>

+<a href="https://hackerone.com/reports/414101">-Vulnerabilities in exported activity WebView</a>

+<a href="https://medium.com/@Sm9l/bug-bounty-recon-horizontal-correlation-b7c81a32951a">-Bug Bounty Recon: Horizontal Correlation</a>

+<a href="https://infosecwriteups.com/how-i-found-multiple-sql-injection-with-ffuf-and-sqlmap-in-a-few-minutes-2824cd4dfab">-How I Found multiple SQL Injection with FFUF and Sqlmap in a few minutes</a>

+<a href="https://googleprojectzero.blogspot.com/2021/12/a-deep-dive-into-nso-zero-click.html">-A deep dive into an NSO zero-click iMessage exploit: Remote Code Execution </a>

+<a href="https://medium.com/@sarafsaransh321/how-i-earned-240-from-a-zero-interface-53d244a231f9">-How I earned 240$ from a Zero Interface</a>

 <a href="https://medium.com/@thebugbountyhunter/review-netlas-io-for-bug-bounty-c062a87b544f">-netlas.io - a new search engine for discover, research and monitor any asset.
 It is so useful for your #bugbounty recon automation.</a>

 <a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">Tool Link = _Doldrum Tool_</a></a>